rtcharity/resources.eahub.org/content/tips/articles/committee.md

 # Incorporation

 If you are considering whether or not to incorporate your city group, it is important to check the legal regulations that your group will adhere to.
 If your group is not very large or your members do not have a lot of time, the organisational overhead may not be worth it.
-EA Melbourne shared the considerations that they made, <a target="_blank" href="https://docs.google.com/document/d/1GCUwDKE5MTWeoM6Fr5be63j1u-PW-lUUASRTOywEtqg/edit">here</a>.
+EA Melbourne shared the <a target="_blank" href="https://docs.google.com/document/d/1GCUwDKE5MTWeoM6Fr5be63j1u-PW-lUUASRTOywEtqg/edit">considerations</a> that they made.

 <hr>